IanHersanto/Webby/Readme.md

 To make your iso as an apt repository source, follow these steps below :
 - Backup your current apt configuration<br/>
 shell> mv /etc/apt/source.list
-- Make sure your symbolic link /media/cdrom is pointed to the correct cdrom/dvdrom of your iso<br/>
+- Make sure your symbolic link /media/cdrom is pointed to the correct cdrom/dvdrom of your iso.
+This should be pointing to /media/cdrom -> /media/cdrom0 -> /dev/sr0<br/>
 shell> ls -la /media
 - Register your mounted iso to apt<br/>
-shell> apt-cdrom add
+shell> apt-cdrom -d /media/cdrom add
 - Update your apt<br/>
 shell> apt-get update
 - Then install the basic packages<br/>
-shell> apt-get install ssh build-essential gettext libtool m4 autoconf gcc g++ make unzip
+shell> apt-get install ssh build-essential gettext libtool m4 autoconf gcc g++ usbutils make unzip

 ### Fedora / CentOS / RHEL
 For an older Fedora 9 version which no longer supported by yum repository, you may install the software by compiling from  source code.
 You need to download a complete iso from [Fedora Archive](https://archives.fedoraproject.org/pub/archive/fedora/linux/releases/) and create your own iso yum repository by using these following steps :